Taujor/php-static-site-generator/README.md

 - **Minimalism First** – The project is intentionally lightweight.
 Avoid adding heavy libraries or complex abstractions unless absolutely necessary for developer experience.
 - **Developer-Friendly Workflow** – Components should remain easy to understand and compose.
 Prefer clarity and simplicity over cleverness.
 - **Consistency** – Follow the existing structure: `presenters/` for logic, `views/` for templates, `utilities/` for helpers.
-- **Backward Compatibility** – Try not to break existing APIs or templates unless there’s a clear improvement or refactor that benefits overall simplicity or developer experience.
+- **Backward Compatibility** – Try not to break existing APIs unless there’s a clear improvement or refactor that benefits overall simplicity or developer experience.

+---

+## Planned Features
+- **Full PSR-4 compliance** - Fully adhere to the PSR-4 autoloading standard
+- **Interfaces** - Add "Renderable" & "Composable" interfaces to assist in defining components and setting expectations as to their API
+- **Intelisense support** - Add docblocks to traits & interfaces
+- **Tutorials** - helpful for implementing additional features outside the scope of this project, like localization, pagination, and markdown support.